Featured snippet guide: How to highlight your Google search results

 Own data confirm the pattern

-Out of interest, I used Google Search Console to look at some of the rankings of my own pages that I knew were displayed as featured snippets.
+Out of interest, I used Google Search Console to look at some of the rankings of my own pages that I knew were being displayed as featured snippets.

 To do this, I looked at the performance data over a period of two months.
 I made sure that the average position over the period was plus/minus 1.

 The click rate varied enormously depending on the search term.
-For very specific questions, it was sometimes between 7 and 10 percent:
+For very specific questions, it was sometimes between 7 and 10 per cent:

 Featured Snippet Search Console Click Rate